 The NCP may be court-ordered to participate in the Children First Program if he/she is unable to meet his/her child support obligation.
 Eligibility for Children First is not tied to W-2 eligibility.
-A noncustodial parent who meets all of the eligibility criteria in 14.2. may receive both Children First and W-2 services at the same time.
+A noncustodial parent who meets all of the eligibility criteria in 7.5.1 above may receive both Children First and W-2 services at the same time.